ENJOY A TRIP THROUGH LOCAL HISTORY

 Remember the Ladies!
 The Women of Early Omaha

 Hop on a tour with us in honor of the founding ladies of Omaha.
 This tour will introduce you to a few of Omaha’s first women, from factory workers and business owners to religious leaders and activists, who contributed to the growth and success of Omaha today.
-Destinations on this tour will include driving through Omaha’s previous “Red Light District,” the Paxton Hotel, St. Cecilia Cathedral, and so much more!
+Destinations on this tour will include driving through Omaha’s previous “Red Light District,” the Paxton Hotel, Joslyn Castle and so much more!
+This tour is for people who want to celebrate unsung heroes, and want to learn about stories that might have been left out when you were in school.

 Last Call for Alcohol: Omaha’s Bootlegging History

 By the time prohibition was the law of the land in the U.S., Nebraska had been “dry” for two years and organized crime syndicates had established a well-oiled machine to turn profits.
 Local and federal authorities spent years putting together a case that ultimately brought down the “kingpin” of Omaha’s crime scene, Tom Dennison.
-This tour, based on Dennison’s 1931 federal indictment, takes a look at hotels, speakeasys and other key locations in prohibition-era Omaha.
+This tour, based on Dennison’s 1931 federal indictment, takes a look at hotels, speakeasies and other key locations in prohibition-era Omaha.
+This tour is for people who love crime dramas and learning about nefarious characters, and want to know the story behind the drink they’re having.

 Please note, this tour involves subject matter that might not be suitable for children.